 Creativity as a catalyst for personal, institutional, and societal health.

-This mission has driven my work in domains as diverse as public schools, Off-Broadway theatre companies, national service organizations, regional planning commissions, juvenile correctional facilities, and Research I universities.
+This mission has driven my work in domains as diverse as public schools, research centers, health care facilities, theatre companies, national service organizations, regional planning commissions, juvenile correctional facilities, and Research I universities.
 These experiences have afforded me the privilege of collaborating with MacArthur fellows, Obie, Tony, and Grammy winners in the development of educational programs and new works.
 As an educator, I couple openness—rooted in years of music and theatre improvisation—with backward design.
 As an ethos and practice, I view community engagement as a dialogue: a trust-based, shared endeavor that—when authentic, reciprocal, and courageous—can redress inequality and yield richer results than individual efforts.